kojodoc/kojodoc.github.io/reference/scala.md

 <a name="control-blocks">
 **2.2 Blocks**

+A block is a chunk of code.
+It can be used in looping (to specify what to do multiple times) or selection (to specify the alternative code paths) or while defining a new function or command (as the body of the function or command).
+So it is important to learn about blocks before we move any further.

-Scala is a block structured language (like C, Java, or JavaScript).
-A block is anything between `{` and `}`.
+A block is any code between `{` and `}`.
 In Scala, a block has the following important functions:

 * Wherever a single expression (or statement) is expected, you can put in multiple sequential statements (or expressions) by enclosing them within a block.
 The value of this block is the value of the last expression in the block.
 Recall that statements are expressions that evaluate to `()`.